nathanzhanglee/HereBeforeItGoesViral/README.md

 - **3rd Place** Overall at HoyaHacks 2025

 ## Project Showcase
-For more details, check out our [Devpost project page](https://devpost.com/software/herebeforeitgoesviral-org).
+For more details, check out the [Devpost project page](https://devpost.com/software/herebeforeitgoesviral-org).

 ## Key Features
 - **Real-Time Simulation**: Models the spread of infections in a city environment, tracking susceptible, infected, and recovered populations over time.